4 teens in custody after burglary at Coopersville smoke shop

 Identities of the suspects, all males from the Grand Rapids area, are being withheld at this time.
 No major injuries were reported, according to Sgt.
 Keith Biros.

+"Detectives continue to investigate and catalogue items that were recovered from the suspects and from within the stolen vehicle that the suspects had been driving," said Capt.
+Jake Sparks.
+"Some of these items include cash, stolen property, an unregistered pistol and other evidence.

-"Detectives are aware of numerous similar business burglaries and stolen vehicles occurring in the surrounding counties over the last few weeks," Sparks said.
-"Detectives believe these suspects may also be involved in crimes in neighboring jurisdictions and continue to work closely with other agencies."
+"Detectives are aware of numerous similar business burglaries and stolen vehicles occurring in the surrounding counties over the last few weeks," Sparks continued, who said police believe the suspects may also be involved in crimes in neighboring areas.

 The suspects remain in the Ottawa County Jail and Juvenile Detention Center, pending formal charges.